 Understanding Color Palette:

-To select color for new objects, click left mouse button on any color in the palette located at the right side of the screen.
+To select a color for new objects, click the left mouse button on any color in the palette located at the right side of the screen.

-To change color of an existing object, depress left mouse button on color and drag it to either Work Area or to the Object Inspector window and release the left mouse button when cursor is on top of the object (i.e. drag & drop color from palette either to selected object in Work Area, or its icon in Object Inspector).
+To change the color of an existing object, depress the left mouse button on a color and drag it to either the Work Area or to the Object Inspector window and release the left mouse button when the cursor is on top of the object (i.e., drag & drop the color from the palette either to the selected object in the Work Area or its icon in the Object Inspector).

-To mix your own color, click right mouse button on any color in the palette.
+To mix your own color, click the right mouse button on any color in the palette.

-To pick color from Image, pick color with pipette directly from image in Work Area.
+To pick a color from an image, pick the color with the pipette directly from the image in the Work Area.

-To add object's color to palette, depress right mouse button on object's icon in the Object Inspector and drag mouse pointer to the Palette.
-Release right mouse button to drop the color into Palette.
+To add an object's color to the palette, depress the right mouse button on the object's icon in the Object Inspector and drag the mouse pointer to the Palette.
+Release the right mouse button to drop the color into the Palette.

-9 - The colors of existing fill objects ("girl's head", "hair") were mixed in palette and transferred to objects in Object Inspector with drag & drop function (Picture No. 6).
+9 - The colors of existing fill objects ("girl's head", "hair") were mixed in the palette and transferred to objects in the Object Inspector with the drag & drop function (Picture No. 6).

 Picture No. 6